oadams/oadams.github.io/index.md

 Hi there.
-I'm a PhD student at The University of Melbourne under the supervision of Trevor Cohn, Steven Bird and Graham Neubig.
+I've just recently finished my PhD at the University of Melbourne under the supervision of Trevor Cohn, Steven Bird and Graham Neubig.
-My work is on using bilingual data for processing endangered language speech.
+My work has been on using bilingual data for processing endangered language speech.
-I will be submitting in the second half of 2017.

 When the wind blows, I may look something like this:
 <div style="text-align:center"><img src ="https://oadams.github.io/wind_small.jpg" /></div>

-As per some requests, the slides for my EMNLP paper can be found [here](https://oadams.github.io/emnlp16_slides.pdf).
+As per some requests, the slides for my EMNLP 2016 talk can be found [here](https://oadams.github.io/emnlp16_slides.pdf).
 The paper (found [here](https://oadams.github.io/papers/emnlp2016.pdf)) won the best short paper award.

 My CV can be found [here](https://oadams.github.io/cv.pdf).